laszlo-jakab/competitor-scale/writeup/_book/06-scandal.md

 \subsection{Controlling for Sector Level Shocks}

 As an additional robustness check to ensure my results are not an artifact of common sector level shocks, I re-estimate the analysis using benchmark $\times$ time fixed effects.
-The results remain similar (Tables~\ref{tab:scandalSpilloverMXBim},~\ref{tab:scandalSpilloverPreTrendMXBim},~\ref{tab:scandalSpilloverIVMXBim},~\ref{tab:scandal2SLSmXbim}).
+The results remain similar (Tables \@ref(tab:scandalSpilloverMXBim), \@ref(tab:scandalSpilloverPreTrendMXBim), \@ref(tab:scandalSpilloverIVMXBim), \@ref(tab:scandal2SLSmXbim)).

 \subsection{Fund Performance}